40 Gorgeously Green Gift Wrapping Ideas

 Eco-Friendly Gift Wrapping Ideas

-Wrapping paper is expensive!
-And I’m not a fan of throwing away money.
+If you want be greener and stop throwing away money, reusable or upcycled gift wrap is the way to go.
 Plus, reusable gift wrapping is a huge step toward a zero waste holiday.
 So, I hope these sustainable gift wrapping ideas will inspire you to wrap gorgeous gifts without spending much at all.

 Fabric Gift Bags